KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 1.8.3.0 - August 18, 2017

+- Fixed an issue where having unsaved changes to your KeePass database and then exiting KeePass would not get the changes uploaded to OneDrive/OneDrive for Business before KeePass would exit.
+It will now wait with closing KeePass until the changes are saved.
+Thanks to Darko Jamnik for reporting this issue.

 Version 1.8.2.0 - May 9, 2017

 - Improved the OneDrive platform selection dialog to aid visually impaired.
 Thanks to Oire for reporting it [issue 28](../../issues/28)